Introduction to Linear Algebra in Machine Learning

 4. Inverse Function

 The inverse is a function that reverses itself.
-Functions f and g inverse if f o g and g o f are defined and are identity functions
+Functions f and g inverse if f o g and g o f are defined and are identity functions.

-5. Invertible function
+5. Invertible Function

-A function which has inverse is invertible.
+A function that has inverse is invertible.

 Linear Algebra is a subfield of mathematics.
 However, it has broader use in Machine Learning from notation to the implementation of algorithms in datasets and images.
 With the help of ML, algebra has got a larger impact in real-life applications such as search-engine analysis, facial recognition, predictions, computer graphics, etc.